angular/components/src/lib/expansion/expansion.md

 #### Actions

-The actions section is optional and fixed at the bottom, being visible only when the expansion is in its expanded state.
+The actions section is optional and fixed at the bottom, visible only when the expansion is in its expanded state.

 ```html
 <md-expansion-panel>